-Returned & Services League of Australia (Queensland Branch) ABN 79 902 601 713 (we, us and our or RSL Art Union) respects and upholds the privacy rights of individuals in accordance with the Australian Privacy Principles and the Privacy Act 1988 (Cth) (Privacy Act).
+Returned & Services League of Australia (Queensland Branch) ABN 79 902 601 713 (we, us and our or RSL Queensland) respects and upholds the privacy rights of individuals.

 COLLECTION OF YOUR PERSONAL INFORMATION